 8 Back to School Tips for a Healthy Year

-The beginning of the school year is upon us, and many of us agree that the excitement can be accompanied by the difficulty of maintaining a clean and healthy lifestyle while meeting the many demands of the back-to-school season.
+A new school year is upon us, and many of us agree that the excitement is accompanied by the stress of maintaining a clean and healthy lifestyle while meeting the many demands of the back-to-school season.
 To help you navigate these waters, we’ve compiled eight tips for making this school year the cleanest, healthiest yet!

 For Your Child